max-russo-com/mx2/SPEC_MX2_v1.md

 MX² only defines:

-a secure, auditable, password-protected container for storing p1 and p2.
+> a secure, auditable, password-protected container
+> for storing p1 and p2.

+## 1.2.
+Why MX² Is Different